CermakM/articles/stackedit/argo/argo-ansible-role.md

 ### How would I develop the subject of the post further from here?

 ### What is the next logical improvement that I could make in the same direction?
 Current role provides Argo namespace-level installation.
-Since Argo itself also provides cross-namespace scheduling (on the Cluster level), the role should also be able to take care of that.
+Since Argo itself also provides cross-namespace scheduling (on the Cluster level), the role might also be able to take care of that scenario

-###
+### What does the thing you've just done set you up to do in the future?

+### How can the reader verify what you've just shown, and apply it to their own situation?
+Probably the easiest solution is to set up your local minishift / minikube cluster to test the deplo

+### How can the reader help you?

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODUzOTc0NzQ2LC0yMTMzNzIxNTE1LDczMD
+eyJoaXN0b3J5IjpbMzYyNDk1NDc0LC0yMTMzNzIxNTE1LDczMD
 k5ODExNl19
 -->